050644zf/ArknightsStoryTextReader/README.md

 - Add Converting into Json Feature (under development) in `jsonconvert.py`
 - Rewrote the code of `xlsxconvert.py` based on the new json feature, completely get rid of a bunch of shitty regular expressions
+- Add a column of line index before each line, the index column is hidden in sheets

 ## v1.12.1